 Blockchain is one of the top trends to keep a focus on in 2018.
 From the world’s top banks to the latest niche startups, DLT (distributed ledger technology) has become one of the front burners as numerous companies plan their strategies to race ahead of their competitors.
-The next is blockchain for voting.
-In this article, we have shed lights on the voting aspects that can be influenced by the blockchain technology.
+The next is a blockchain for voting.
+In this article, we have shed light on the voting aspects that can be influenced by blockchain technology.

 While concerning, hot issues magnify voter turnout, irregularities in vote counting lower voters’ confidence in “the system.”

-Blockchain may prove to be the fix (solution) that governments and their citizenry have been looking for to enhance the voting.
+Blockchain may prove to be the fix (solution) that governments and their citizenry have been looking for to enhance voting.
 It’s because many experts think that DLT offers the four most prominent features every voting system requires, namely: Security, Transparency, Accessibility, and Auditability.

 The blockchain technology‘s features like security and immutability make it almost impossible for anyone to cast an illegal or fraudulent vote, or to make alterations once it’s filed.